Check It Out

 3. The world outside the West is experiencing an unprecedented outbreak of prosperity (though it is unevenly spread.)

-Over the coming days I am going to layout a rudimentary theology of economics and the causes of prosperity.
-I will tap into the biblical narrative to see what scripture has to say to us.
+Over the coming days, I will lay out a rudimentary theology of economics and the causes of prosperity.
+I will tap into the biblical narrative to see what scripture says.
 I am particularly going to emphasize the eschatological implications for economics.
-I am going to reflect on what capitalism is, on where it came from and on its promise for the future.
+I will reflect on capitalism, where it came from, and its promise for the future.
 I will reflect on what this means in terms of how we view our everyday lives and the implications this has for how we envision being the Church.
-Furthermore, I will tell you the ending now.
-I do not believe that the decline of morality in the marketplace or morality in general, is primarily a function of Enlightenment thinking.
-Nor do I believe it is a function of the Western political and economic systems.
-The primary locus for the decline in morality is in the Church, and as it relates to economics, in the Church’s marginalization of marketplace ministry.

 I hope you will join me on the journey.